INTERIOR COLOURS & TRENDS

 For harmony throughout your home, repeat one colour from one room to the next.
 Love your blue front door?
 A blue accent wall in your den and a blue picture frame in your kitchen will tie these colour stories together.

 Accent walls continue to be a popular trend.
 They allow you to break up a traditional painting scheme, play with colour, and draw attention to a specific part of the room.
 Perhaps you’ll put your favourite piece of art or a family portrait on this dominant wall?
-Some of our customers have also put a modern twist on tray ceilings (A tray ceiling, also called an inverted or recessed ceiling, features a centre section that is several inches (or several feet) higher than the areas around the perimeter of the room.
+Some of our customers have also put a modern twist on ceilings (A tray ceiling, mainly seen in the USA, but now seems to become somewhat popular in some parts of the UK, also called an inverted or recessed ceiling, it features a centre section that is several inches (or several feet) higher than the areas around the perimeter of the room.
 This design allows for the use of colours painted on the trim that can turn a bland ceiling into a focal point.) by painting the top recess to match the wall colour of the room, rather than keeping it the plain white of the rest of the ceiling.

-Speaking of things overhead, a 1980s icon in ceiling coverings is dying out.
-We have been removing & or plastering over Artex ceilings—which can be tremendously difficult to paint—all around the Dorset area.
+Ceilings overhead, a 1980s icon in-ceiling coverings is dying out.
+We have been removing & or plastering over Artex ceilings that may contain asbestos—Health Link which can be tremendously difficult to paint—all around the Dorset area.
 A sleek, modern ceiling can upgrade your place and make a drastic visual improvement.